fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab
 ```

-## Fix Kubelet config
+## Configuring Kubelet settings
-We need to fix a kubelet configuration on each VM to set the VM IP specified in the Vagrantfile.
-This is required as we are using Vagrant and creating a private network for the lab cluster.
+We need to proper configure kubelet settings on each VM to set the VM IP specified in the Vagrantfile.
+This is required as we are using Vagrant and creating a private network for this hands-on cluster.

 Vagrant creates two network interfaces for each machine. eth0 is NAT network, eth1 is a private network.
 By default, Kubernetes (Kubelet) will use the IP from the interface eth0 when we initialize the cluster and join any worker.
 We need to add the IP address from the eth1 interface on the VMs, enabling the manager’s API server to properly access the worker’s kubelet after the cluster initialization.

-To fix the issue, we need to edit the kubelet configuration for all nodes <b>/etc/default/kubelet</b> and add a --node-ip flag.
+To proper configure it, we need to edit the kubelet settings for all nodes <b>/etc/default/kubelet</b> and add a --node-ip flag.

 ```
 sudo vi /etc/default/kubelet